How to Organize Your Pantry for Smarter Storage (and Faster Food Prep)

 Keep everything at eye level

 If you’re organizing a deep pantry, it’s important to make sure the items in the back aren’t obscured by the items in the front.
 A couple of inexpensive pantry storage containers from Copco will solve this problem.
 The 3-Tier Kitchen Cabinet Spice Organizer is perfect for elevating spices, small cans, and jars, so you can see everything at the same time.
 Meanwhile, you can put sauces and oils on turntables and lazy susans so you can spin them around and see what treasures might be hiding in the back.
+Here are some more ways to organize your kitchen cabinets for faster, easier meal prep.

 Create pantry zones